diego-codes/recipes/entrees/nasi-goreng.md

 # Nasi goreng

-This recipe is based off [this Food Network recipe](https://www.foodnetwork.com/applink/recipes/food-network-kitchen/nasi-goreng-5482485).
+Indonesian fried rice dish, often served with a side of pickled veggies or kimchi.
+Our recipe is based off [this Food Network recipe](https://www.foodnetwork.com/applink/recipes/food-network-kitchen/nasi-goreng-5482485).

 ## Ingredients